The name Leah in the Bible

 Leah is one of four arch-mothers of Israel.
 She is one of two daughters of Laban, son of Bethuel, son of Nahor with Milcah.
 Leah is the sister of Jacob's second wife Rachel (note that in the later Levitical code marrying two sisters became prohibited — Leviticus 18:18) and the mother of the first four sons of Jacob (Reuben, Simeon, Levi and Judah), and his ninth (Issachar) and tenth (Zebulun), and his only daughter (Dinah), who was his twelfth child.

-The names of the sons of Jacob born from Leah's maid Zilpah (Gad and Asher) she names out of intense bitterness.
-So too her fifth son Issachar.
+The sons of Jacob born from her maid Zilpah — namely Gad and Asher — Leah names out of intense bitterness.
+So too her own fifth son Issachar.
 At naming her sixth son, Leah finally seems to express some happiness.
 Zebulun means Glorious Dwelling Place, but it is highly unlikely that Jacob actually finally moved in with Leah.
 It's more likely that she recognized her husband in the six sons she had living with her.

 A poignant note of consolation: Leah was interred in the family grave, together with Jacob, Isaac and Rebekah, and Abraham and Sarah, while Rachel was buried somewhere by the way to Ephrath, a.k.a.
 Bethlehem.
 (Genesis 35:19, 49:30-31).